Bolesław III Wrymouth: Rebellion of Skarbimir

-During Bolesław's Pomeranian campaign a rebellion led by Count Palatine Skarbimir from the Awdaniec family began.
+During Bolesław's Pomeranian campaign, a rebellion led by Count Palatine Skarbimir from the Awdaniec family began.
 The rebellion was quelled by the duke in 1117 and the mutinous nobleman was blinded as punishment.
 The conflict between Bolesław and the Awdaniec family is difficult to explain due to the lack of sources.
 The cause was probably the growing influence of the family, Skarbimir's ambition, and his jealousy of Bolesław and his increased popularity.
 Other probable factors were the desire to establish Władysław II, Bolesław's first-born son, as the sole ruler after his death, or Boleslaw's fears of losing his position, as had happened in the conflict with Sieciech.
 It was also suggested that Skarbimir contacted the Pomeranians and Vladimir II Monomakh, Grand Prince of Kievan Rus'.
 Medieval historiography also associated the rebellion with the Law of Succession issued by Boleslaw.
-The underlying inheritance controversy arose between 1115 and 1116, after the birth of his second son Leszek, first of his second marriage.
+The underlying inheritance controversy arose between 1115 and 1116, after the birth of his second son, Leszek, first of his second marriage.
 According to one hypothesis, Skarbimir objected to the adoption of the statute, which changed the traditional Polish succession customs.
-In the suppression of the rebellion a major role was played by Piotr Włostowic of the Labedz family, who replaced Skarbimir as Count Palatine.
+In the suppression of the rebellion, a major role was played by Piotr Włostowic of the Labedz family, who replaced Skarbimir as Count Palatine.
 On his defeat, Skarbimir received a minor punishment from Bolesław.
 The rebellion of Skarbimir also underlined the importance of the conquest of Gdańsk Pomerania.

 Intervention of Kievan Rus'

 The Rurikid ruler Vladimir II Monomakh and his sons are believed to have intervened in Skarbimir's rebellion.
-In 1118 Monomakh incorporated Volhynia into his domains and expelled the ruler, Yaroslav Sviatopolkovich, who sought refuge first in Hungary, then in Poland.
+In 1118, Monomakh incorporated Volhynia into his domains and expelled the ruler, Yaroslav Sviatopolkovich, who sought refuge first in Hungary, then in Poland.
 In Yaroslav's place, Monomakh made his son Roman ruler of Volhynia, and after Roman's early death in 1119, replaced him with another son, Andrew, who invaded Polish territory in 1120 with the support of the Kipchaks tribe.
-A year later, Bolesław, with his brother-in-law, the exiled Yaroslav, organized a retaliatory expedition to Czermno.
-For several years thereafter Bolesław intervened in the dynastic disputes of the House of Rurik.
+A year later, Bolesław, with his brother-in-law, the exiled Yaroslav, organised a retaliatory expedition to Czermno.
+For several years thereafter, Bolesław intervened in the dynastic disputes of the House of Rurik.

-During the 1120s the Kievan princes continued their expeditions against Poland.
+During the 1120s, the Kievan princes continued their expeditions against Poland.
 The neutrality of the neighbouring Principality of Peremyshl was attributed to Count Palatine Piotr Włostowic, who in 1122 captured Prince Volodar.
-A year later Bolesław intervened again in Volhynia, where he wished to restore Yaroslav.
+A year later, Bolesław intervened again in Volhynia, where he wished to restore Yaroslav.
 The expedition (aided by Bohemian, Hungarian, Peremyshl and Terebovl forces) failed due to the death of Yaroslav and the stubborn resistance of the besieged Volodymyr-Volynskyi, aided by Skarbimir's supporters.
 This failed military expedition led to disturbances in the Polish-Hungarian-Halych alliance.